MENU

 Alexander Croft Shaw, the missionary who discovered and popularized Karuizawa as a summer resort, praised Karuizawa’s climate, calling it a “hospital without roof” – a natural sanatorium.
 He praised the climate of Karuizawa, calling it a “hospital without roof” and a natural sanatorium.

-Particularly noteworthy is the high altitude climate, which is cool even in mid-summer.
+Of particular note is the high-cool climate, which is cool even in mid-summer.

-In Tokyo, “summer days” last for 106 days, with daytime highs of 25°C or higher, but Karuizawa has a high-cool climate that is cool even in mid-summer.
+In Tokyo, there are 106 “summer days” with daytime highs of 25°C or higher, but Karuizawa has a high-cool climate that is cool even in mid-summer.

 These are the reasons why Karuizawa’s nature is suitable as a summer resort.

-In addition, Karuizawa has many trees such as fir, mizunara, konara, linden, and kobushi growing wild as natural forests, making its cool climate feel even fresher.
+In addition, many trees such as fir, mizunara, konara, linden, and kobushi grow wild in Karuizawa as natural forests, making its cool climate feel even fresher.

 Because Karuizawa has little snowfall, beech trees do not grow wild because the soil freezes over.

-The most conspicuous tree in Karuizawa’s natural forests is the kobushi, which has been designated as a town tree.
-20,000 kobushi trees bloom in late April, and their gorgeous blossoms are dotted among the other trees.
-Scattered among the other trees, the blossoms herald the arrival of spring on the Karuizawa plateau.
+The most conspicuous tree in Karuizawa’s natural forests is the kobushi, designated as the town’s tree of the year.
+20,000 kobushi trees bloom in late April with gorgeous blossoms.
+The blossoms are scattered among the other trees, heralding the arrival of spring to the Karuizawa highlands.

-The streets are planted with larch, katsura, horse chestnut, and fir trees.
-Many of the villas in Kyu-Karuizawa were built between the late Meiji and Taisho periods.
+The streets are planted with larch, katsura, horse chestnut, fir, and other trees.
+Many of the villas in the old Karuizawa were built between the late Meiji and Taisho periods.
 These villa sites are surrounded by wide trees, and the buildings are hidden in the greenery.

 The topography and stratigraphy of the Karuizawa Plateau is a gentle slope at the southern foot of Mount Asama, covered with erupted volcanic gravel and volcanic ash soil, and with a thick layer of pumice underground.
 Even if there is a considerable amount of precipitation, it percolates underground, and the air feels refreshing.

-Mount Asama, the symbol of Karuizawa, is a large active volcano with a volcanic base that stretches 20 km from east to west and 33 km from north to south.
+Asama, the symbol of Karuizawa, is a large active volcano with a volcanic base stretching 20 km from east to west and 33 km from north to south.

-At its southern foot are the municipalities of Karuizawa, Miyota, Komoro, and Saku.
-At the northern foot of the mountain are the towns of Naganohara and Tsumagoi in Agatsuma-gun, Gunma Prefecture.
+At its southern foot are the municipalities of Karuizawa Town, Miyota Town, Komoro City, and Saku City.
+At the northern base are the towns of Naganohara and Tsumagoi in Agatsuma-gun, Gunma Prefecture.
 Naganohara-cho is called Kita-Karuizawa.
 Miyota-machi is called Nishikaruizawa, but these areas are not included in the administrative district of Karuizawa.
 The Kutsumigake area where the Karuizawa Town Hall is located is called Nakakaruizawa, the area near Karuizawa Station is called Shin-Karuizawa, and the area around the Karuizawa 72 golf course is called Minamikaruizawa.
 The old Karuizawa Inn and the surrounding villa area have been called Kyu-Karuizawa or the old road since the Meiji era.

 First “Plateau Region Name” in Japan

-In fact, Karuizawa is also the first “highland” in Japan.
+In fact, Karuizawa was the first “highland” in Japan.

-This term “plateau” did not exist in Edo period Japan.
+This term “plateau” did not exist in Japan during the Edo period.

 Karuizawa Plateau was not used as a unique regional name until the 1907’s, at the beginning of the 20th century.